shaneholloman/codex-tools/README.md

 ./bin/codex-1up install --yes  # add --skip-confirmation to suppress prompts
 ```

-Then open a new shell (or source your shell rc) to load any alias changes.
+Then open a new shell to ensure any PATH changes from your package manager are applied.

 ## Doctor & Uninstall